lucygilbert/bitmask_enum/README.md

 The `bitmask_enum` class method is used to add the bitmask enum, which then goes on to add numerous helper methods to the model.

-It also enables setting the attribute with a flag or array of flags when creating or updating:
+It also enables setting the attribute with a flag or array of flags when creating or updating.
+More info is in the `{attribute}=` method section.
 ```ruby
 Model.create!(attribs: :flag)
 Model.update!(attribs: [:flag, :flag2])